zack/event-manager/README.md

   - [x] The admin can initiate an email to all members of the global mailing list
   - [x] The admin can initiate an email to all members of a subscription list
   - [x] The admin can edit, add, or remove subscription lists
+  - [ ] Add preferences for the admin